sujith2303/LanguageTranslator/README.md

 1. Just writing 2 lines of code helps you to convert the hand writing of your wish.
 2. The main step is to create a folder and place all the images of alphabets with the same name of it (i.e., save image of a with name a and image of numbers with the same number and any special symbol with same symbol name.

+## Note:-
+** Please make sure you delete the alphabets_dictionary.txt if you add any new photos in the handwriting.
+It is very important because the file need to be replaced with the updated new handwriting file. **
-3. Sample of the folder is shown above
+4. Sample of the folder is shown above
-4. Add and empty white image and save it with name '.png or '.jpg .
+5. Add and empty white image and save it with name '.png or '.jpg .
 It is used for whitespace character.

 ## Coding part:-